rossrochford/gcp-hashi-cluster/docs/docs/5_deploy_your_first_service.rst

 Storing secrets in Vault
 ----------------------------------

-Suppose the counter service needs to authenticate with a 3rd party API, we don't want to place keys in the application code.
+Suppose our counter service needs to authenticate with a 3rd party API, we don't want to place keys directly in the application code.
 Vault integrates with Nomad to deliver sensitive secrets to applications.

-We've configured Nomad and Vault with a policy ``nomad-client-base`` for reading secrets from the Vault KV path: ``secrets/data/nomad/*``.
-The write-only Vault token generated earlier allows writing secrets to this path, and `vault-server-1` has this set as its ``VAULT_TOKEN`` environment variable, for convenience.
+The write-only Vault token generated earlier allows writing secrets to this a path ``secret/nomad/``. `Vault-server-1` has this set as its ``VAULT_TOKEN`` environment variable, for convenience.

 - Create a json file with a path (prefixed by `secret/nomad/`) and some fields/values to store.